-An infield site assessment was conducted on the 22th of August 2019 to confirm the location and extent of the systems identified as likely to be impacted by the proposed project.
+• An infield site assessment was conducted on the 22th of August 2019 to confirm the location and extent of the systems identified as likely to be impacted by the proposed project.
 There are a number of factors which influence the level of impact, such as type of system, position of the system in relation to the project and position the system is located in the landscape.
-The identified aquatic ecosystems were classified in accordance with the, 'National Wetland Classification System for Wetlands and other Aquatic Ecosystems in South Africa' (Ollis et al. 2013) and WET-Ecoservices (Kotze et al. 2009).
+The

 - Infield delineation was undertaken with a hand-held GPS, for mapping of any potentially affected aquatic ecosystems, in alignment with standard field-based procedures in terms of the Department of Water and Sanitation (DWAF 2008) Updated Manual for the Identification and Delineation of Wetlands and Riparian Areas.
-The delineation is based upon observations of the landscape setting, topography, vegetation and soil characteristics (using a hand-held soil auger for wetland soils). - Determination of the Present Ecological State (PES), functional importance assessment and Ecological Importance and Sensitivity (EIS) assessment of the delineated wetland habitats. - The health/condition or Present Ecological State (PES) of the wetland was assessed using the Level 2 WET-Health Version 2 assessment tool (Macfarlane et al. 2008), which is based on an understanding of both catchment and on-site impacts and the effect that these impacts have on system hydrology, geomorphology and the structure and composition of wetland vegetation. - Wetland benefits can be classified into goods/products (directly harvested from wetlands), functions/ services (performed by wetlands), and ecosystem scale attributes.
+The delineation is based upon observations of the landscape setting, topography, vegetation and soil characteristics (using a hand-held soil auger for wetland soils). - Determination of the Present Ecological State (PES), functional importance assessment and Ecological Importance and Sensitivity (EIS) assessment of the delineated wetland habitats. - The health/condition or Present Ecological State (PES) of the wetland was assessed using the Level 2 WET-Health Version 2 assessment tool (Macfarlane et al. 2008), which is based on an understanding of both catchment and on-site impacts and the effect that these impacts have on system hydrology, geomorphology and the structure and composition of wetland vegetation. - ➤ Wetland benefits can be classified into goods/products (directly harvested from wetlands), functions/ services (performed by wetlands), and ecosystem scale attributes.
 The WET-Ecoservices tool (Kotze et al., 2009) is utilised to assess the goods and services that the individual wetlands under assessment provide, thereby aiding informed planning and decision-making.
-The tool provides guidelines for scoring the importance of a wetland in delivering each of 15 different ecosystem services (including flood attenuation, sediment trapping and provision of livestock grazing). - The Ecological Importance and Sensitivity (EIS) of aquatic habitats is an expression of the importance of the water resource for the maintenance of biological diversity and ecological functioning on local and wider scales; whilst Ecological Sensitivity (or fragility) refers to a system's ability to resist disturbance and its capability to recover from disturbance once it has occurred (Kleynhans & Louw, 2007).
+The tool provides guidelines for scoring the importance of a wetland in delivering each of 15 different ecosystem services (including flood attenuation, sediment trapping and provision of livestock grazing). - ➤ The Ecological Importance and Sensitivity (EIS) of aquatic habitats is an expression of the importance of the water resource for the maintenance of biological diversity and ecological functioning on local and wider scales; whilst Ecological Sensitivity (or fragility) refers to a system's ability to resist disturbance and its capability to recover from disturbance once it has occurred (Kleynhans & Louw, 2007).
 There Wetland EIS Tool was utilised to determine EIS (Kleynhans, 1999). - The PES and EIS results then allowed for the determination of management objectives for the potentially impacted aquatic ecosystems.
 Refer to the Table below and Annexure 12 for a list and description of the tools utilised.